KenRoekasa/Neon-Element/README.md

 - doCollisionDetection(); doHitDetection(); deathHandler(); make one for loop where allplayers is passed in
 - Heavy attacks only hit one person
 - make ai attacks speed limited, whilst player attacks should be uncapped
+- Movement must be changed so movement is update per tick

+## Ideas
+- Have the aiController that controls a Player object rather than being an engine.entities its self
+- Player will be tagged enemies, opponents, engine.ai controlled etc...
+- Everything will happen client side first and then confirmed by the server.
+Which then syncs all the game clients to be like server game state
+    - Will probably change
+- Change boundaries when colliding so it will be a diagonal boundary
+- When you die become a ghost that doesn't collide with anyone but can spectate, opacity turned down
+- Constantly check for people in hit area and place into an array and when heavy/light attack is called damage all players in that array

 # Renderer